PRAMODNAIK-DEV/ReactReduxToolKit-TypeScript-RduxThunk-MemorizeSelector-API-Project/frontend-MovieApp/README.md

+This Codebase includes the React Logic for implementing the Graphs especially StackedBar Graph and Line Gaph with custom scrollers.
+Also has Redux Toolkit setup

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Install: